The 10 Best Autumn Festivals in Europe

 September is a wonderful time to visit Barcelona as the city hosts Catalonia’s greatest street parade – Les Festes de la Mercè, a vibrant festival with nearly 600 events on display.
 Held in honor of the city’s patron saint, La Mercè is also a great opportunity to immerse yourself in the fascinating Catalan culture.

-Although traditionally, the fiesta takes place on September 24th, this year, a spectacular edition dedicated to Ukraine runs between 22-25 September, with plenty of music, parades, street performances, spectacles, contests, and fireworks taking place across several of the city’s neighborhoods.
+Although traditionally, the fiesta takes place on September 24th, this year, a spectacular edition featuring over 500 activities runs between 20-24 September, with plenty of music, parades, street performances, spectacles, contests, and fireworks taking place across several of the city’s neighborhoods.

 Highlights of La Mercè include the world-famous Castellers (huge human towers) in Plaça Sant Jaume, the Giants Parade in Plaça de la Mercè, and the Correfoc (fire run).
 There will also be an exhibition of dragons and fire beasts, as well as lots of food trucks and art installations.